NavaneethTulluru/Machine-Learning-Based-Prediction-System/README.md

-# Ad Click Prediction Using Logistic Regression
+# Machine Learning Based Prediction System Using Logistic Regression

 ## 📌 Project Overview
 This project predicts whether a user will click on an online advertisement using demographic and behavioral data.
 It uses a Logistic Regression model to classify user behavior and help improve digital marketing strategies.